 - Recognize the main purpose of a pitch.

 - Recall the effects of a well-delivered pitch on a potential customer.

 - Identify the most important part of a pitch.

 - Summarize the difference between a backstory and a background.

 Data Visualization for Data Analysis and Analytics (1h 40m) provides useful information for data analysts and anyone wanting to convey the results of data.
 Some may already know how to build visualizations and use tools like Excel and Tableau.
 This course challenges participants to go beyond the data, beyond the software, and start thinking more clearly and strategically about the foundations of great communication design.
 Bill Shander, founder of Beehive Media, focuses on the key challenges that analysts face trying to communicate complex information, and how visual communication can help.
 He breaks down ten key components of great data visualizations—built in any program—and shows innovative ways of rethinking the slides, charts, diagrams, and dashboards you work with every day.
-For those wanting even more tips regarding how to present data, check out the short audio only course, How to Make Your Charts Awesome (16m), as well.

 - Identify a communications framework for breaking through information overload.

 - Explain why “story” is a critical element in any data visualization.